McConnell optimistic but does not have the votes yet as of Friday morning

 McConnell has 48 senators in the "yes" camp.
 If two of the remaining undecided voters decide to join them, Vice President Mike Pence will come break the 50-50 tie.
 If three or more come over to the "yes" side, Pence won't be needed (but it may have implications for when Kavanaugh is actually confirmed -- see below).

-The view from senior GOP officials and senators, as of Thursday night: Throughout the past 24 hours, Republican officials grew more confident that GOP Sens.
-Susan Collins of Maine and Jeff Flake of Arizona would come their way.
+The view from senior GOP officials and senators, as of Thursday night: Throughout the past 24 hours, Republican officials grew more confident that Collins and Republican Sen. Jeff Flake of Arizona would come their way.
 Republican Sen. Lisa Murkowski of Alaska is viewed as the most on-the-fence member of the four undecided.
 Manchin, who reviewed the FBI report again Friday morning, is considered getable by Republicans, but largely dependent on where the three GOP senators go first.

 McConnell's reasoning